realchonk/bcc/README.md

 <code>make DESTDIR=... install</code><br>

 Note: due to linking not being stable yet, please use the *bcl* wrapper instead, which performs the linking process for now.<br>
-Note 2: if bcc can't find the crt{1,i,n}.o files, please run ./util/fix\_crts.sh
+Note 2: if bcc can't find the crt{1,i,n}.o files, please run ./util/fix\_crts.sh<br>
+Note 3: if the GNU C library (glibc) is buggy, please use the musl C library.

 ## Testing
 Testing can be performed with:<br>